varnishcache/varnish-cache/doc/sphinx/users-guide/increasing-your-hitrate.rst

 ~~~~~~~~~~~~~~~~

 You can use varnishtop to identify what URLs are hitting the backend
-the most. ``varnishtop -i txurl`` is an essential command, showing
+the most. ``varnishtop -i BereqURL`` is an essential command, showing
-you the top `txurl` requests Varnish is sending to the backend.
-You
+you the top requests Varnish is sending to the backend.
+You can see some
-can see some other examples of `varnishtop` usage in
+other examples of `varnishtop` usage in :ref:`users-guide-statistics`.
-:ref:`users-guide-statistics`.

 Tool: varnishlog